Gotcha Pest Control

 Their licensed service areas include pest control, and termite treatment.

-Customers have rated Gotcha Pest Control 4.3 out of 5 stars on Google, with 32 reviews reflecting their service track record in Richmond.
+Customers have rated Gotcha Pest Control 4.3 out of 5 stars, with 30+ reviews reflecting their service track record in Richmond.

 Licensed for 2 service categories under TPCL #568330